Changissnz/selfinterest/README.md

 primes at critical points in duration, there is still yet another opportunity, and the self goes ahead to other activities and remains confident that the other ends of the media will re-calibrate themselves into different execution of the function agreed on at the beginning as the best for the respective test.
-To question the fundamentals of this media the self, being a participant, has already agreed on is a adversarial to its existence so that events proceed with or without error, the objectivity of error however accurate is questionable and may be even dangerous to the fundamental of this media's form and function.
-If the issue was not resolved now or the activity did not go as planned, the demand is still there to stay and not above or alongside, but under.
+To question the fundamentals of this media the self, being a participant, has already agreed on is adversarial to its existence so that events proceed with or without error, the objectivity of error however accurate is questionable and may be even dangerous to the fundamental of this media's form and function.
+If the issue was not resolved by now or the activity did not go as planned, the demand is still there to stay and not above or alongside, but under.